bbauska/SEO-Steps/README.md

 and ongoing analysis.
 Below are key tactics, tips, and steps to consider when developing an SEO strategy:</p>
 <ul>
-  <li>Audit and Benchmark Current Site Performance: conduct a comprehensive site audit to identify strengths, weaknesses, and technical SEO issues such as broken links, slow page speeds, and mobile usability.
+  <li><i>Audit and Benchmark Current Site Performance</i>: conduct a comprehensive site
+    audit to identify strengths, weaknesses, and technical SEO issues such as broken links, slow page speeds, and mobile usability.
 Benchmark existing metrics to establish baseline traffic, keyword rankings, and conversion rates using tools like Google Analytics, Search Console, and SEO software (e.g., Ahrefs, SEMrush).
 	Additionally, perform a content inventory to evaluate which pages perform well and identify those needing updates or consolidation.</li>
-  <li>Competitor Analysis: identify competitors by assessing which websites rank for your target keywords.
+  <li><i>Competitor Analysis</i>: identify competitors by assessing which websites rank
+    for your target keywords.
 Analyze their content, including structure, depth, and keyword usage on high-ranking pages.
 Use tools to discover where competitors are obtaining quality backlinks and uncover link-building opportunities.
 Pinpoint topics or keywords your competitors cover that you haven't addressed, and create unique content to fill those gaps.</li>
-  <li>Keyword Research and Intent Mapping: use a combination of keyword research tools such as Google Keyword Planner, SEMrush, Ahrefs, and AnswerThePublic to build a comprehensive keyword list.
+  <li><i>Keyword Research and Intent Mapping</i>: use a combination of keyword research
+    tools such as Google Keyword Planner, SEMrush, Ahrefs, and AnswerThePublic to build a comprehensive keyword list.
 Focus on finding low-competition keywords that align with user intent and create targeted content around them.
 Develop topic clusters by creating pillar pages connected to detailed subtopic content to improve site structure and authority on key topics.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="S02">2.
 Publish Relevant, Authoritative Content</h2>